-This page provides an overview of the Security Command Center activation process that takes place after you enable the service.
+This page provides an overview of the activation process that takes place when you enable Security Command Center.
 It aims to answer common questions:

-- What happens after an organization is enabled?
+- What happens when Security Command Center is enabled?

-- Why is there a delay before the first scan starts?
+- Why is there a delay before the first scans start?

-- What is the expected runtime for the first scan and ongoing scans?
+- What is the expected runtime for the first scans and ongoing scans?

 - How will changing resources and settings impact performance?